Safety Policy Greatly Affects Safety Culture and Safety Performance

 Safety reports from employees provide essential data for management to address these reported safety concerns and improve the "system."
-Management must become aware of a deficiency in order to mitigate risk in a timely manner.
-Therefore, employees are obligated to immediately report safety concerns not only for their safety, but also for the safety of other affected stakeholders.
+Management must become aware of a deficiency to mitigate risk promptly.
+Therefore, employees are obligated to immediately report safety concerns not only for their safety but also for the safety of other affected stakeholders.

 Since the days of the "traditional safety program," there has been the concept of events that MUST be reported and those "nice to report" events.
 We can categorize these types of events as either:

 - Voluntary (not required, but management is interested in the report to review and mitigate risk).